 We spoke much about her family… We spoke a great deal about the faith, about the sacraments, about the ironies of life, about literature.
 Regarding the literature thing, take a hint about her from the comment she made to me the other day with some dismay at the state of affairs with education today:

 - “Father George, you’re the only one who speaks to me with the subjunctive.”

 Marjorie made me laugh.
 I was able to bring her to laugh, almost to tears.
 She thanked me for that.
-I learned that from the great Venerable Fulton J Sheen, who spoke of breaking the suffering of those in a hospital or institution.
-He said those who suffer do suffer in the present, but they are also tempted to drag all suffering of the past into the present and they project all that heap of suffering into the future and drag that back upon themselves into a suffocating, frustrating web of suffering so great that it seems it is impossible to extricate oneself.
+I learned about laughter from the great Venerable Fulton J Sheen, who spoke of breaking the suffering of those in a hospital or institution.
+He said those who suffer do suffer in the present, but they are also tempted to drag all suffering of the past into the present and they project all that heap of suffering into the future and drag all of that back upon themselves into a suffocating, frustrating web of suffering in the present so great that it seems it is impossible to extricate oneself.
 And then one is brought to laugh.
 It all breaks apart.

-We spoke of Jesus and His great wit, how He turns tables with but a word.
+We spoke of Jesus and His great wit, His irony, how He turns tables with but a word.
 Yep.

-Testing me, Marjorie told me about Dorothy Parker and asked me to find a quote from her aphorisms.
+Testing me, Marjorie told me about Dorothy Parker and asked me to find a quote, any one will do, from her many aphorisms.
 Marjorie told me this was a test of my own wit or lack thereof.
-I brought Marjorie this quote:
+I tendered this magnificent aphorism:

 - “You can lead a horticulture, but you can’t make her think.”